Julia Roberts Bans Her Children From Social Media

 According to a recent interview with The Sun, the actress revealed that she has banned her children from social media.

-Roberts has three children with husband cinematographer Danny Moder: Henry 11, and 14-year-old twins Hazel and Finn.
+Roberts has three children with her husband, cinematographer Danny Moder: Henry 11, and 14-year-old twins Hazel and Finn.
 The parents do not allow social media, limit television use, and have “family meetings” in order to reduce their exposure to the “pressures” of modern life.

-Regarding her parenting views, “I have three young children so I’m very careful about turning the TV on,” Roberts said.
+“I have three young children so I’m very careful about turning the TV on,” Roberts said, regarding her parenting views.

 “It’s interesting trying to raise kids in this day because it’s all so new — the pressures, the resources, having the world in your hand like that.

-She said that filming and researching for her current movie Ben Is Back made her think about the role social media has in her children’s lives.
+She said that filming and researching for her current movie, Ben Is Back, made her think about the role social media has in her children’s lives.

 “If you apply all the many nightmares that any parent could have in this world, you would lock the doors and never leave the house.
 You have to concentrate on the world’s positive, optimistic things.”